RushilDaya/VRTSPSolver/README.md

 ## Immediate Concerns
 ### Victor J
-1. x-opt local heuristic
+1. x-opt local heuristic (point 5)
-2. Hibrid Mutation Technics
+2. Hibrid Mutation Technics (point d)

 ### Rushil
-1. Stop Criteria Review
+1. Stop Criteria Review (point 3)

 ## Original Task
 1. ~~On Toledo, you can find the GA Toolbox, the template program and tutorials about Matlab.
 Test the Matlab program to solve a TSP.~~